What are risk factors?

 People who have consistent high blood pressure (hypertension) in mid-life (ages 45 to 65) are more likely to develop dementia compared to those with normal blood pressure.

 High blood pressure can increase the risk of developing dementia, particularly vascular dementia, because of its effect on the heart, the arteries, and blood circulation.

 The evidence is strong and consistent that smokers are at a higher risk of developing dementia vs. non-smokers or ex-smokers.

 It’s never too late to quit!
 Smokers who quit can reduce their risk of developing dementia.

 Obesity in mid-life (ages 45 to 65) increases the risk of developing dementia.
-Obesity and lack of physical activity also increase the risk of developing other risk factors such as diabetes and high blood pressure.
+Obesity also increases the risk of developing other risk factors such as type 2 diabetes.